Blog

 • A senior director with no technical background built a Slack bot connected to their complete customer history in 30 minutes, from concept to deployment

-These aren't stories about technical experts.
-These are stories about entire companies achieving measurable productivity gains because the platform made AI accessible to everyone.
+These are stories about everyday people at entire companies achieving measurable productivity gains because the platform made AI accessible to everyone.

 • Context you can see and control.
 Not memory systems that guess or invisible context graphs.